Includes Home, Guest House (Income-Producing Rental), and Detached Garage on .68 acres

 The home has a handsome Greek Revival front porch supported by Ionic columns; a stone masonry foundation; and a gabled metal roof.
 The small enclosed rear porch has glass windows on three sides.
 There is a ground-level entrance on the south side of the building, leading into the front hall of the first floor.
 The home’s three levels and the basement are each about 1,400 square feet.
 The three main levels have central air conditioning and natural gas, hot water radiator heat.
 The first and second floors have ceiling heights of about 10 feet; there are three fireplaces, extensive crown molding and chair rail, and lovely chandeliers.
 The windows are large, with deep sills and detailed trim work.
 Walls and most ceilings are plaster.
 On the second and third floors, there are eight bedrooms and two full baths.
 The third floor includes an additional sink and plumbing for an additional toilet.
 The unfinished basement has internal and external entrances, windows, four rooms with concrete or wood floors, a full bath, a laundry area, a workbench, and a cast iron stove.
 The unfinished attic has permanent stairs and a substantial storage area.

-The attractive two-story brick cottage (110 North Cameron Street) has been a reliable revenue-producing property with an excellent rental history.
+The attractive two-story brick Guest House (110 North Cameron Street) has been a reliable revenue-producing property with an excellent rental history.
 The building is over 1,500 square feet, with a columned front porch and a shingle roof.
 The front door opens to a front office with large windows and hardwood floors.
 The office leads into a long conference room with extensive shelving and tall windows overlooking the garden.
 The second floor has three offices (or bedrooms) and a full bath.
 The upstairs offices have hardwood floors and overlook the garden.
 The building has natural gas, forced-air heat and central air conditioning.